MUSTAFA892/GSOC-2025/Open-Technologies-Alliance-GFOSS/gsoc2024-md-attractor/README.md

 ## Setup Instructions
 To set up the project, follow these steps:
 1. Navigate to the backend directory.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running `pip install -r requirements.txt` for backend.
-3. Navigate to backend directory and follow the instructions given in its Readme file, to setup Backend.
+3. Install the required dependencies by running `npm install` for frontend.
-4. Navigate to frontend directory and follow the instructions given in its Readme file, to setup FrontEnd.
+4. Navigate to backend directory and follow the instructions given in its Readme file, to setup Backend.

-## Contact
+5. Navigate to frontend directory and follow the instructions given in its Readme file, to setup FrontEnd.
-For any questions or contributions, please contact Ayush Ray at ayushray38@gmail.com.
+6. if it shows some error in frontend installaltion then run the command `npm install --legacy-peer-deps`.